 - COVID

 - Safeguarding

 - Education delivery & standards, including IT enabled remote learning

 - Student numbers

 - Health & safety

 - Critical incidents

-- Staff recruitment & retention
+- Staff recruitment & retention, including Wellbeing.

 - Financial stability

+- Diversity & inclusion

+- GDPR compliance

 - Capability of Trust Board & Local Governing Bodies (LGBs)

 - Government policy changes, including funding

-- GLT formation & future growth
+- GLT growth & development

 The Trustees have implemented a procedure to identify and assess the risks to the Trust, have developed controls to mitigate those risks, and review the risk register at each meeting.
-Where significant financial risk remains they have ensured they have adequate insurance cover.
+Where significant financial risks remain they have ensured they have adequate insurance cover.
 The Trust has an effective system of internal financial controls and this is explained in more detail in the Governance Statement (relating to internal control).

-The risk management procedure has been documented, a risk register implemented by the CEO and Director of Finance & Operations, and the process is actively overseen by the Trustees.
+The risk management procedure has been documented; a risk register implemented by the CEO and Director of Finance & Operations, and the process is actively overseen by the Trustees.